tdpreece/TestObjectBuilderCsharp/README.md

 property X passed to the constructor.
 2. Property Y on the instance is then set to the value of Y on the builder.
 NOTE that this only happened because Y had been set on the builder using the With method.
 If this had not been done, Y would not have been set on the instance.
+The builder will only set values on the product that have been set on the builder using the With method.

-If this is still too much work you can make use of the TestObjectBuilderBuilder, which creates TestObjectBuilders for you at run time.
-The following code creates a TestObjectBuilder that has the same structure as ProductBuilderUsingBaseClass.
+This project also contains a TestObjectBuilderBuilder class, which can create TestObjectBuilders at run time.
+The following code creates a TestObjectBuilder that has the same structure as ProductBuilderUsingBaseClass described above.
 ```
             var constructorArguments = new TestObjectConstructorArgumentList() {
                 new TestObjectConstructorArgument("X", typeof(int))